 Teach Organizational Skills

-Talk to your child about the importance of maintaining order at his or her school desk orderly, so papers that need to be brought home are not misplaced.
+Have a conversation with your child about the importance of maintaining order at his or her school desk to ensure that papers that need to be brought home are not misplaced.
 In order to help them stay organised, your child should learn how to use a calendar or personal planner.

-It's also helpful to teach your child how to make a to-do list so that they can better organise their priorities and complete their tasks.
+It is also beneficial to teach your child how to make a to-do list so that they can better organise their priorities and complete their tasks.
 It may be as straightforward as:

 Teach Study Skills

 Tests at the end of each unit are typically administered in the subjects of math, spelling, science, and social studies in elementary school.
-Be sure to know when a test is scheduled so you can help your child study ahead of time rather than just the night before the exam.
-In addition to this, it is possible that you will need to remind your child to bring home the right study materials, such as notes, study guides, or books.
+Make sure you are aware of when a test will be given so that you can assist your child in studying in advance rather than just the night before the exam.
+In addition to this, it is possible that you will need to remind your child to bring the appropriate study materials, such as books, study guides, or notes, home with them.

-Your child probably will be introduced to standardised testing in elementary school.
-While students can't really study for standardised tests by studying, some teachers give students practise tests in an effort to help ease students' worries.
+In elementary school, your child will almost certainly be exposed to standardised testing for the first time.
+Even though students can't really prepare for standardised tests by studying, some teachers give students practise tests in an effort to help ease their anxiety.

 Know the Disciplinary Policies